Our Green Energy Projects

 We continuously develop energy clusters together with local partners.
 Currently we have five large-scale energy clusters announced, all significantly contributing to making local communities circular.
 The clusters include the following assets: Biogas, solar, wind, electrolysis, methanol and digestate upgrade.

-Carbon Capture Storage
+Carbon Capture and Storage

 A step to net-negative emissions